Momo (2001 film): Plot

 Master Hora unveils to Momo the true nature of the Gray Men and the secret place where time lives.
 Momo listens to the Music of Light, a song that can break the spell of the Grey Men and free everyone, but the wise Master Hora tells her that it takes time for her to internalize the music, she has to sleep on it.
 Momo then goes to sleep, but meanwhile, the quiet town on Earth has turned into a huge metropolis.
-Poor Beppo, destroyed by the disappearance of Momo, is arrested and kept into an asylum after he tried to denounce the Grey Men to the authorities, and Gigi, who is hired by television, is threatened with dismissal if he keeps looking for Momo.
+Poor Beppo, destroyed by the disappearance of Momo, is arrested and kept in an asylum after he tried to denounce the Grey Men to the authorities, and Gigi, who is hired by television, is threatened with dismissal if he keeps looking for Momo.

 When Master Hora wakes up Momo, the town seems to be lost, but there is a way to save it: stop time.
 Master Hora can stop time by falling asleep, but only for an hour.
-The Grey Men steal the hours from the people and turn them into cigars that must smoke continuously, in order to avoid disappearing.
-If time stops, they can no longer steal hours and will eventually dissolve all.
+The Grey Men steal the hours from the people and turn them into cigars which they must smoke continuously in order to avoid disappearing.
+If time stops, they can no longer steal hours and will eventually dissolve.
 Unfortunately, the evil Grey Men have a reserve of cigars in their Bank and, as long as they can access them, they have enough cigars to survive until the awakening of Hora; Momo should, therefore, be able to keep them away from storage the necessary time.
 The girl faces the great challenge, helped by Cassiopeia, and manages with purity of soul and kindness to defeat all the Grey Men, freeing all her friends.
 The town is saved and the sweet Momo can finally re-embrace Beppo; Gigi returns to what it once was and Momo will live happily ever after with her friends.
 To celebrate, Gigi and Momo dance in the amphitheatre in front of the city's people.